Tog (unit): Definition

+Examples of use

 British duvets are sold in steps of 1.5 tog from 3.0 tog (summer) to 16.5 tog (extra-warm).
 The stated values are a minimum; actual values may be up to 3 tog higher.
-Also, these values assume there is no added duvet cover that can trap air.
+Also, these values assume that there is no added duvet cover that can trap air.

-A few manufacturers have marketed combined duvet sets consisting of two duvets; one of approximately 4.5 tog and one of approximately 9.0 tog.
+Some manufacturers have marketed combined duvet sets consisting of two duvets: one of approximately 4.5 tog and one of approximately 9.0 tog.
 These can be used individually as summer (4.5 tog) and spring/autumn (9.0 tog).
 When joined together using press studs around the edges, or Velcro strips across each of the corners, they become a 13.5 tog winter duvet and as such can be made to suit all seasons.

 Testing

 Launched in the 1940s by the Shirley Institute, the Shirley Togmeter is the standard apparatus for rating thermal resistance of textiles, commonly known as the Tog Test.
-This apparatus, described in BS 4745:2005, measures a sample of textile, either between two metal plates (for underclothing) or between a metal plate and free air (for outer layers).
+This apparatus, described in BS 4745:2005 measures a sample of textile, either between two metal plates (for underclothing) or between a metal plate and free air (for outer layers).
 Each industry has its own specifications and methods for measuring thermal properties.